Study shows dog owners would rather be with their pets than their friends

 Six out of 10 survey-takers said their dog takes care of them, so they feel the need to reciprocate the action.

-The survey also shows that many people feel that dogs are great listeners.
+Many of the people surveyed felt that their dogs were great listeners.
 Eighty-one percent of respondents said they talk to their dogs like they would a friend, and single responders were two more times as likely to talk about relationship troubles with their pets.

 The study also showed that many people feel safer around their pets.